AlexanderKosik/software_design/content/project/system_overview.md

 1) What are important qualities attributes we need to consider in our system design and implementation?

-2) Try to discribe quality scenarios for your identified quality attributes.
+2) Try to describe quality scenarios for your identified quality attributes.
 Examples for quality scenarios are the following:

     1) *"Time behaviour: The platform must be able to import at least 15 books per second over the network interface"*